Used Car Purchases: What to do When Your Car Does Not Work Properly

 say what the repairs will be

-say what your cost will be, if there is a cost to you
+say what your cost will be, if any

-Be careful, however, about bringing the car in if you owe the dealer money (on a down payment or on your monthly payments).
-Some dealers may refuse to return a car unless these payments are made.
+Be careful about bringing the car in if you owe the dealer money (on a down payment or on your monthly payments).
+Your dealer might refuse to return your car unless you make these payments.

 You can ask the dealer (and your lender if you applied for your loan at the car dealer's business) to cancel the contract, take back the car, and refund your money.
 But dealers (and lenders) usually do not agree to cancel a sale.